-Bernard F. Miller QC, HalifaxManaging Trustee
+Bernard F. Miller KC, HalifaxManaging Trustee

 Bernie Miller is the Managing Trustee of the Killam Trusts.
 During his 30-year career, Mr. Miller has been a lawyer, Chief Executive Officer and Senior Public Servant.

-Bernie is an Institute-certified Director with the Institute of Corporate Directors from the Rotman School of Management and served on the Atlantic Provinces Economic Council Board of Governors and on the Nature Conservancy of Canada, Atlantic Regional Board.
+Mr. Miller is an Institute-certified Director with the Institute of Corporate Directors from the Rotman School of Management and served on the Atlantic Provinces Economic Council Board of Governors and on the Nature Conservancy of Canada, Atlantic Regional Board.
 He also was on the Advisory Board of the 4Front Atlantic Conferences developed by fellow Trustee Kevin Lynch and former Managing Trustee, George Cooper.

 The Honourable Kevin G. LynchPC, OC, PhD, LLD, Toronto

 The Honourable Kevin Lynch was Vice Chairman of BMO Financial Group from 2010 to 2020.
 Prior to that, he was a distinguished former public servant with 33 years of service with the Government of Canada.
 He served as the Clerk of the Privy Council and Secretary to the Cabinet, which is the most senior position in the federal public service, as well as Deputy Minister of Finance, Deputy Minister of Industry and Executive Director for Canada at the International Monetary Fund.